nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-- Documentation and code references [Address Book (Level 2)](https://github.com/se-edu/addressbook-level2) and [Address Book (Level 3)](https://github.com/se-edu/addressbook-level3).
+- The documentation is inspired by and some snippets are adapted from [Address Book (Level 3)](https://github.com/se-edu/addressbook-level3).
+The `LogsCenter` class also reuses code from [Address Book (Level 3)](https://github.com/se-edu/addressbook-level3), with minor modifications.
-- Some portion of the code references [bernardboey's ip](https://github.com/bernardboey/ip/).
+- The `IncorrectCommand`, `IllegalValueException`, and `DuplicateDataException` classes reuse code from [Address Book (Level 2)](https://github.com/se-edu/addressbook-level2), with minor modifications.
+- The `Ui`, `Parser`, `ExpiryEliminator`, `Command`, and `ByeCommand` classes reuses code from [bernardboey's ip](https://github.com/bernardboey/ip/), with minor modifications.
-- Method to convert String to title case references [Baeldung](https://www.baeldung.com/java-string-title-case).
+- Method to convert String to title case references code from [Baeldung](https://www.baeldung.com/java-string-title-case) although there are modifications.

 ## Design